 - 1 lb extra firm tofu, drained and pressed

-- 1/4 cup whole grain breadcrumbs (sub gluten-free if neccesary)
+- ¼ cup breadcrumbs (sub gluten-free if necessary)

 - Remove tofu from packaging and press using a tofu press or on a plate with a few heavy objects and a dish towel.
 Press for at least thirty minutes.